teknotel17/its-who-we-are-mate/README.md

 - 🏆 **Trophy Cabinet Simulator (404)**
   Explore the emptiest interactive experience on the web.
 Not found — much like their silverware since 1991.

+- ⚽ **Legendary XI Generator™** **NEW**
+  Build your ultimate line-up of Spurs "legends" with a single click.
+Watch as forgotten fullbacks, one-season wonders, and midfielders who once looked decent on Match of the Day get randomly selected to represent Tottenham’s finest... allegedly.
+Reroll any player, download your shameful squad, and share it with mates who still believe it’s their year.

 ---

 ## 🧪 Tech Stack (more reliable than Spurs' back four)